alientronics/fleetany-web/README.md

 License
 -------

 The code in this repository is released under the GNU AFFERO GENERAL PUBLIC LICENSE.
+A copy can be found in the `LICENSE` file.

 Copyright (c) Alientronics, 2015.